 In October 2024 I sat next to some smart Hertie School first year students during a talk, and learnt they'd never heard of the social network I was putting my best content on, bluesky.
-Given the political context of the time (just before the Harris/Trump election in the largest year of voting ever), I thought I should create an updateable blogpost.
-In fact, within four weeks I had 5 times more followers on bluesky, so now the below seems an important relic of that time.
+Considering the importance of political communication (especially just before the Harris/Trump election in the largest year of voting ever), I decided to create an updateable blog/sign post.
+As it happened, four weeks later (after the US election) I had 5 times more followers on bluesky than when I wrote it.
+So now I am preserving the original blogpost as a relic of its time.

 Social Media use as of December 2024